dutinfo-projets4/documentation/source/index.html.md

 `GET /update`

 <aside class="warning">
-You may never do timed requests to get updates from the API. <br />
+You must not do timed requests to get updates from the API. <br />
 The correct way to do is either to have a refresh button so that the user does it when he desires, or the more reliable way which is connecting to the push TCP server which will tell you when you need to call this route.
 </aside>